 AutoCAD Design Center

-The command "adcnavigate" is used to
+The command "adcnavigate" used to

 specify preferred folder location.

 Enter pathname <current>: D:\Program Files\Autodesk\ACADM 2009\Sample\DesignCenter

 <Insert tab> <Content Panel> <Design Center>

 The AutoCAD Design Center has two panes: Palette (right side) and Tree View (left side).
 At the top of the design center, there are eleven buttons.
 They are: